-In this post, I’m going to break down why having a contract is important and what to take note of when reviewing the contract.
+In this post, I’m going to break down why having a contract is important.
+I’ll also cover what to take note of when reviewing the contract.

 First things first, you need to contract for pretty much any business relationship you’re entering into.